 10. The most common obstacle, when it comes to cooking, is lack of time.
 Also, it’s not always easy to muster the energy to cook a meal at the end of the day.
 So, to give myself a break, I will intentionally plan some super simple Grocery Store Meals for busy times.
 I also keep a few frozen meals on hand for back-up.
 Breakfast for dinner comes in handy too!
 Once in a while, we will resort to take-out but I do try to limit that to only once a week (preferably on the weekend)!
 Instead of stressing out, I try to just go with the flow and do the best I can with the time I have.

 Whether you prepare meals at home 3 times a day, once a day, or once a week… be safe, relax, and enjoy!
 Cooking is an adventure… lots of trial (and sometimes error), but always worth it in the end!

 Start the process all over again.
 (Unless you have a personal chef at your beck and call and you can skip steps 1-3!!)
 The good news is that after a few months you will have a collection of meal plans which you can use over and over again in a rotation!

-Technically there is one more step I left out… CLEAN UP.
+Technically there is one more step in the process… CLEAN-UP.
 “Ugh”.
-When deciding on a new recipe I take into account Prep Time, Cook Time and Clean Up Time.
+When deciding on a new recipe I take into account Prep Time, Cook Time and Clean-Up Time (how many pots and pans, etc. am I going to use?).
 I try to keep clean up to a minimum, clean as I go, and just get it done.
 I can’t relax at the end of the day until I have a clean kitchen.
 Most nights I’m done in less than 10 minutes, especially if I’ve kept up with it during the day.
 There’s always the “I cook, You Clean” method too (that means you… kids and husband!).